mbarlund/quickbooks/README.md

     $batch = QuickBooks::getLedgerBatch($batch_num);

     /*
-    * Note you can create separate transaction with your data.
-Group them by date, or account, or some other criteria.
+    * Note you can create separate transactions with your data.
+    * Group them by date, or account, or some other criteria.
     * The export can contain multiple transactions.
     * This example puts the whole batch in one transaction.
     */